 Test results and reports are confidential and are available only to the veterinarian, clinic or other authorized submitter of the samples.
 Owner identity may be difficult to establish unless clearly listed on admission form.

 Referrals: The Animal Health laboratories will automatically refer any sample for tests requested but not performed by our laboratories to another laboratories for testing.
 The destination will vary according to factors such as availability, reliability, cost and turn-around time for results.
-There will be a shipping fee and a small handling charge (no shipping fee for samples sent to Antech).
+There will be a packaging and shipping fee.
+See Fee Schedule.

 Avian Serum: For avian serum to separate well, the tubes should be filled about 1/4 full of blood and immediately placed in a slanted position until the clot is set.
 Lay the tube on its side with the top edge propped up just enough to keep the blood from running out.
 Get as much surface area as possible.
 Leave undisturbed for about 30 minutes.
 The tube may then be placed in an upright position and serum will continue to separate.
 Avian serum separates best when kept relatively warm.
 Wait a few hours before refrigerating unless the day is extremely hot.
 Never freeze any serum which is to be tested for mycoplasma antibodies.